se-edu/collate/docs/Development-Environment-Setup.md

 ![command-line-collate](images/dev-env-setup/command-line-collate.png)

-# Setup Graphical UI version of Collate
+# Setup GUI version of Collate

 ## Setup development environment
+Follow the setup instructions for the TUI version before moving on.

 ### Scene Builder 8.0.0 or later